cityofasheville/bedrock2/docs/deploy-notes.md

 # in src/make_variables (without the port number)
 ```

+#### API Key
+before you can build the API, you will need to set up an API key.
+This is created in Secrets Manager, in a key/value secret that must be called "Bedrock_API_Key".
+This secret has one key called API_KEY.
+Use the same value in the front end.

 #### API and ETL
 The remaining infrastructure requires a database to be set in src/make_variables.

 It also requires the shared set of Lambda Layers in the `bedrock_common` directory.
 To build them, perform: